Gatreh/aws2-docker/README.md

         - Use AWS fargate for the task definition
         - Note down the Container definition name.
 It will be used later.
         - When adding the container definition name you will need the Repository URI from the previous image.
-        - Add two environment variables, Your docker username and your docker password as DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD respectively.
-The username is case sensitive.
         - Press Create
     2. ECS Cluster
         - Cluster name and create it.